AdBlue fault codes • No-start countdown • Breakdown risk

 How we fix it

-- Exhaust inspection and software updates where required
+- Exhaust inspection and software updates if required

-We focus on repair first.
+We always repair the cause first.
 If you are researching alternatives, read the legal position carefully: Is AdBlue delete legal in the UK?

-- The engine will refuse to start once the countdown ends
+- The engine refuses to start once the counter ends

 How we get you back on the road

-We diagnose first, repair the cause, then confirm the fix on the road.
-This approach restores power and keeps the vehicle compliant.
+We diagnose first, repair the fault, then confirm the fix with live data on the road.
+This restores power and keeps the vehicle compliant.

 - Live diagnostics with real-time dosing data